-The river path takes you up and over a series of potholes formed by the action of the River Lyd eroding down through the bedrock.
-The falls are named after a tunnel cut into the rock, which was created for Victorian tourists to traverse the gorge, and is still part of the path today.
-The river swirls like whirlpools as it tumbles and cascades down this section of the gorge.
+A long wooden bridge takes you up and over a series of potholes formed by the action of the River Lyd eroding down through the bedrock.
+This is Tunnel Falls which gets its name from the tunnel cut into the rock by the Victorians, which is still part of the path today.
+You can see this on the River Trail.

 A trip into the gorge is a great way to escape the hustle and bustle of modern life.
 You may wish to try some forest bathing, proven to help reduce stress, by letting your senses engage with the woodland around you.
 Find a spot away from the path and listen to the sound of the water, smell the damp earth and vegetation, and observe the smaller details of the scenery that surrounds you.

 Bluebells cover the steep slopes of the gorge from mid-April to May.
 Being on the edge of Dartmoor and sitting around 150m above sea level, the bluebells can be later to arrive here than other Devon woodlands.

 When bluebells reach their full glory and carpet the woodland floor they are a delightful sensory experience that can’t fail to raise the spirits.
 Victorian poet Alfred, Lord Tennyson described bluebells ‘like the blue sky breaking up through the earth.’